aws-samples/ecs-pipeline-inject-envoy-sidecar/README.md

 The remainder of this walkthrough shows how you can deploy a new version of the *hello-backend* service alongside the existing version, and then set up canary routing.

 ## Step 6: Deploy a new version of the backend service configuration

+You will use the *backend-service* pipeline to deploy a new version of the service that supplies different data values.

 Switch to the local repo for the backend service configuration:
 ```